Papooch/nestjs-cls/README.md

 To make CLS work, it is required to set up a cls context first.
 This is done by passing a function as a callback to `cls.run()` (see cls-hooked docs).
 Once that is set up, anything that is called from within that function has access to the same storage with `cls.set()` and `cls.get()`.

-As for now, there are two ways of setting up the cls context depending on if you are using HTTP (express or fastify) or non-HTTP (RPC, websockets, ...) controllers.
-The latter comes with a drawback, more on that later.

-## With HTTP

-Since in NestJS, HTTP middleware is the first thing to run when a request arrives, it is an ideal place to initialise the cls context.
+Since in NestJS, HTTP middleware is the first thing to run when a request arrives, it is an ideal (and only) place to initialise the cls context.
 This package provides `ClsMidmidleware` that can be mounted to all (or selected) routes inside which the `next()` call is wrapped with `cls.run()`.

 All you have to do is mount it to routes in which you want to use CLS, or pass `middleware: { mount: true }` to the `ClsModule.register` options which automatically mounts it to all routes.

 Once that is set up, the `ClsService` will have access to a common storage in all _Guards, Interceptors, Pipes, Controllers, Services and Exception Filters_ that are called within that route.

-## Without HTTP

-With non-http controllers, the first place in which it is possible to wrap a callback call is in an _Interceptor_ ([see request lifecycle](https://docs.nestjs.com/faq/request-lifecycle#summary)), therefore, this package provides `ClsInterceptor` which has the same function as `ClsMiddleware`.
-Pass `interceptor: { mount: true }` to `ClsModule.register` options to automatically mount it globally.

-> The obvious disadvantage of the interoceptor method is that **you won't be able to access the CLS inside Guards**.
-(I'm still trying to figure out a way around it, but it may require some digging in Nest's internals) Other that that, this method is functionally equivalent and you can safely access the CLS in other parts of the app.
+> Note: Because we use middleware to wrap the request callback chain, it follows that this package **can only be used with HTTP** (express, fastify) with the full functionality.
+You can still use it with other transports, but you wouldn't be able to use CLS in enhancers (_Guards, Interceptors, Pipes, Exception Filters_), since I haven't found a way to wrap the incoming calls there.
+If you have any idea how that could be possible, please let me know.

 # API